markh-de/KiVar/README.md

 ----------------------- | ------------------------- | ----------------------------- | ------------------------- | --------------------------------
 `*(10k -!)
 Choice2()`   | `10k`                     | `-!` (effectively `-f -b -p`) | `10k`                     | `-!` (effectively `-f -b -p`)
 `*(10k -!)
 Choice2(+b)` | `10k`                     | `-!` (effectively `-f -b -p`) | `10k`                     | `-! +b` (effectively `-f +b -p`)

+_Note:_ It is also important to note that **component attributes** (DNP, Not in Pos, Not in BoM) **are now kept at their current state** (and ignored in the Choice match) **if their corresponding properties are not defined (neither enabled, nor disabled)**.
+In pre-0.2.0 versions all three attributes were either set or unset, depending on the presence of the `-!` option.
+Version 0.2.0 introduces much more flexibility in attribute management.

 <!-- TODO mention implicit property defaults? should be backwards-compatible -->